Hailey-Ross/hails-VideoOutput/README.md

 ## 🔐 Privacy Notice

 This tool uses getUserMedia() to access your webcam.
-No data is sent to a server — the video stays on your machine and in your browser only.
+No data is sent to a server, the video stays on your machine and in your browser only.

 ## 📄 License
 This project is licensed under the MIT License.